Stand Up Paddleboarding in Hawaii with Kids of All Ages

 Oahu

 Kailua Beach is the gold standard for family SUP on Oahu.
-The water in Kailua Bay is typically calm, shallow near shore, and a stunning shade of turquoise.
-You can paddle toward the Mokulua Islands on a calm day - it is about a mile offshore, which is a great challenge for strong teenage paddlers.
+Water in Kailua Bay is typically calm, shallow near shore, and an absurd shade of turquoise.
+You can paddle toward the Mokulua Islands on a calm day - about a mile offshore, a great challenge for strong teenage paddlers.
 Ala Moana Beach Park is another excellent option with its protected reef lagoon that stays flat even when the ocean side has waves.

-For toddlers and very young kids, the Kahana Bay area on the windward side has incredibly still water, especially in the morning hours.
+For toddlers and very young kids, Kahana Bay on the windward side has incredibly still water, especially in the morning hours.
+And word to the wise: keep snacks in a sealed bag at Kailua.
+Lanikai chickens have been known to wander down to Kailua and they will absolutely take food out of your hand.

 Maui

-Makena Landing on Maui's south shore is perfect for SUP because the water is protected and you can paddle right over sea turtles.
-My kids have literally stopped paddling and just stared down at turtles gliding beneath their boards.
-Olowalu on the west side is another calm spot with excellent snorkeling - bring a snorkel mask and hop off the board when you spot something cool.
+Makena Landing on Maui's south shore is perfect for SUP because the water is protected and you can paddle right over honu.
+The boys have literally stopped paddling and just stared down at turtles gliding beneath their boards.
+Olowalu on the west side is another calm spot with excellent snorkeling.
+Bring a snorkel mask and hop off the board when you spot something cool.

 Big Island

 Anaehoomalu Bay (A-Bay) in Waikoloa is a beautiful crescent of calm water ideal for families.
-The bay is protected, the sandy bottom makes it easy to get on and off the board, and there are rental shops right on the beach.
+Bay is protected, sandy bottom makes it easy to get on and off the board, and there are rental shops right on the beach.
 Hilo Bay on the east side is another calm option, especially on glassy mornings.
+One Big Island heads-up: check the VOG before flying inter-island.
+Vog from Kilauea can ground flights, and that's a real way to lose a paddle day.

 Kauai

 The Hanalei River on Kauai's north shore is hands down one of the best SUP experiences in all of Hawaii.
-You paddle upriver through lush green mountains and taro fields - it feels like paddling into a movie set.
-The river is flat and calm, making it perfect for even the youngest paddlers.
+You paddle upriver through lush green mountains and taro fields.
+Feels like paddling into a movie set.
+The river is flat and calm, perfect for even the youngest paddlers.
 Poipu Beach on the south shore offers ocean paddling in relatively protected waters.

 Toddlers and Young Kids: Riding Tandem

 Kids under five or six will ride tandem with you on your board.
-Here is how to make it work:
+How to make it work:

-Most rental shops have boards specifically designed for tandem paddling.
-Ask for their widest, most stable option and explain that you will have a small child with you.
-Apply reef-safe sunscreen generously before you get on the water - reapplying on a paddleboard with a toddler is an adventure you do not need.
+Most rental shops have boards designed for tandem paddling.
+Ask for their widest, most stable option and explain you'll have a small child with you.
+Apply reef-safe sunscreen generously before you get on the water.
+Hawaii's Act 104 made anything else illegal here, and reapplying on a paddleboard with a toddler is not the adventure you signed up for.

 Kids Ages 6-12: Their Own Board

-Most kids around age 6-8 can start paddling their own board, depending on their comfort level in the water.
-Youth-sized SUP boards are shorter (7-9 feet) and lighter, making them manageable for smaller arms.
+Most kids around 6-8 can start paddling their own board, depending on comfort level in the water.
+Youth-sized SUP boards are shorter (7-9 feet) and lighter, manageable for smaller arms.
 Key tips:

-• Teach them to paddle on their knees first before standing
+- Teach them to paddle on their knees first, then stand.

-Kids this age tend to fall in a lot, and that is completely fine.
-The warm Hawaiian water makes falling off the board fun rather than miserable.
-Just make sure they are wearing a life jacket and can swim confidently.
+Kids this age tend to fall in a lot, and that's completely fine.
+Warm Hawaiian water makes falling off the board fun rather than miserable.
+Make sure they are wearing a life jacket and can swim confidently.

 Teenagers: Racing, Touring, and SUP Surfing

 Teens who are confident swimmers and reasonably coordinated will pick up SUP fast.
-Once they have the basics down, here is how to keep it interesting for them:
+Once they've got the basics down, how to keep it interesting:

 Racing: Set up a course between two landmarks and let them race each other or race you.
-My teens are fiercely competitive about this and it turns a peaceful paddle into genuine cardio.
+The boys are fiercely competitive about this and it turns a peaceful paddle into genuine cardio.

 Touring: Longer paddles to offshore islands or along the coast give teens a sense of adventure and accomplishment.
-The Mokulua Islands paddle from Kailua or a coastal tour along Maui's south shore are both excellent for this.
+The Mokulua Islands paddle from Kailua or a coastal tour along Maui's south shore are both excellent.
 Pack snacks in a waterproof dry bag backpack strapped to the board.

 SUP Surfing: If your teen is comfortable on both a surfboard and a paddleboard, SUP surfing combines both skills.
-Small waves at Canoes in Waikiki or Lahaina Harbor on Maui are good learning spots.
-This requires more experience, so consider a lesson first.
+Small waves at Canoes in Waikiki or Lahaina-area waves are good learning spots.
+Brah Kimo, my kids' surf instructor at Waikiki, says SUP surfing is harder than regular surfing for most kids - lesson first, full stop.

 Rental vs. Lessons